revelynn/pinbotmain/README.md

 Pinbot is designed to be run as the managed application above, but if you prefer (or if you don't trust a bot with permission to read and relay your messages) you can run your own.
-You will need to [create a new bot](https://discord.com/developers/applications), obtain the token and application ID, and install the bot to your server (replace the install link above with your client ID).
+You will need to [create a new bot](https://discord.com/developers/applications), obtain the token and application ID, and install the bot to your server (Pinbot will output a link to install the bot to your servers in the "Starting Pinbot" message when it's run).

 Part of the build pipeline includes building a Docker image which is [pushed to ghcr](https://github.com/elliotwms/pinbot/pkgs/container/pinbot).